sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 ## Board Dimensions

-This board matches the Thing Plus footprint and measures and includes four mounting holes that fit a [4-40 screw](https://www.sparkfun.com/products/10453).
+This board matches the Thing Plus footprint and measures 2.3" x 0.9" (58.42mm x 22.86mm) and includes four mounting holes that fit a [4-40 screw](https://www.sparkfun.com/products/10453).
 Note, the RM2 antenna comes very close to the "top" two mounting holes so take care when securing anything to these holes to avoid damaging the radio's antenna.

 <figure markdown>
 [![Photo highlighting solder jumpers.](./assets/board_files/SparkFun_Thing_Plus_RP2350-Dimensions.png){ width="600"}](./assets/board_files/SparkFun_Thing_Plus_RP2350-Dimensions.png "Click to enlarge")
 </figure>

 ??? tip "Need more measurements?"
-	For more information about the board's dimensions, users can download the [Eagle files](../assets/board_files/eagle_files.zip) for the board.
+	For more information about the board's dimensions, users can download the [Eagle files](./assets/board_files/SparkFun_Thing_Plus_RP2350.zip) for the board.
 These files can be opened in Eagle and additional measurements can be made with the dimensions tool.

 	??? info ":octicons-download-16:{ .heart } Eagle - Free Download!"
 		Eagle is a [CAD]("computer-aided design") program for electronics that is free to use for hobbyists and students.
 However, it does require an account registration to utilize the software.